carroll-tech/data-project-example/infrastructure/networking/setup.md

    - Select your project
    - You'll be prompted to configure the OAuth consent screen:
      - Select "Internal" for the User Type (since the project is part of an organization)

+     - **Important Clarification**: When selecting "Internal" for the User Type:
+       - This setting only applies to the Google OAuth consent screen configuration
+       - It does NOT restrict authentication to users with organization email addresses
+       - Since authentication is handled by GitHub, users will authenticate with their GitHub accounts
+       - Access control is based on GitHub repository roles, not Google Workspace organization membership
+       - The "Internal" setting simply allows you to avoid the verification process while maintaining the security benefits
      - Fill in the required information:
        - App name: "Data Project Example"
        - User support email: Your email address